Huntaylor/character_viewer/README.md

 ## Getting Started 🚀

-This project contains 3 flavors:
+This project contains 2 flavors:

 - Simpson Variant
 - Wire Variant
-- Production

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands: